Issue 1

 It’s not like we’ve downloaded a game from the Steam platform or we’re programming something in Unity.
 We're mapping the VR data onto the existing way we think about creating or processing music, without doing any kind of immersive visuals.
 It is quite literally just the tracking.
 This is something that's really interesting to us.

 Early on, I did some experiments around using volumetric space to control different aspects of sound synthesis, or music.
-An example would be: a triad is a three-note chord, like C Major or F Major.
+An example would be: A triad is a three-note chord, like C Major or F Major.
 You can think about the triad as three notes on a piano keyboard, or as three notes written on a staff using traditional music notation.
 You can also think about the chord as a point in three-dimensional space: you have the X axis in one way on the floor, the Y axis another way on the floor, and then the Z, which is the height.
 In this way, a chord progression becomes a motion through space as opposed to a sequence of dots on a music staff or even a shape of chords moving on a piano keyboard.

 Detail from Imitative Counterpoint, 2019.
 Spiral and grid-based pitch mappings in volumetric space using the VR environment.